webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - improve information **privacy** and **security** for **financial** services.
 - **HIPAA (1996 Health Insurance Portability and Accountability Act)**
   - protect patient records and data (ePHI)
-- **IRM (Information Rights Management)**
-  - applying digital rights management tools and techniques to files.
-  - focus on protecting the information contained in document than who can access it.
 - **ISO 17789**
   - International Organization for Standardization.
   - common **terminology** framework for **roles** and **responsibilities**.